 Welcome back to another day of passage life on Vela!
 So the past few days have been rough for a lot of our crew.
-There has been lots of salty faces, bodies on the floor, and chunks flying.
-But today Vela has rallied.
+There have been lots of salty faces, bodies on the floor, and chunks flying.
+But today, Vela has rallied.
 After getting a good night’s rest and some delicious pasta last night in our bellies, everyone woke up feeling good.
 My watch team, Team 2 (or The Troopers), had the noon-2 watch, which was nice since it was also lunchtime.
 For lunch, Leoni and Ethan worked hard down in the galley to make us mac n’ cheese and sausages.

 To my mom and dad, all is great at sea!
-I’m wearing my hat and sun shirt everyday, and reapplying sunscreen on the hour haha:) But seriously, this is quite the adventure.
-We haven’t seen land in almost two days, but instead have been greeted by flying fish and the occasional bird passing by.
+I’m wearing my hat and sun shirt every day and reapplying sunscreen on the hour, haha:) But seriously, this is quite the adventure.
+We haven’t seen land in almost two days but instead have been greeted by flying fish and the occasional bird passing by.
 It’s rained a few times, but it’s almost refreshing since it is a free freshwater shower.
 I can’t wait to share all of these memories with you soon.
 Love you so much

-To Skye…Maddie may have replaced you for the time being (but Max says that that is false and you have actually been permanently replaced).
-Not really though, I miss you so much and I can’t wait to see you soon!
+To Skye…Maddie may have replaced you for the time being (but Max says that that is false, and you have actually been permanently replaced).
+Not really though, I miss you so much, and I can’t wait to see you soon!